Playoff format: Best-of-seven playoff

 A best-of-seven playoff is a head-to-head competition between two teams, wherein one must win four games to win the series.
 Four is chosen as it constitutes winning a majority of the seven games played.
-If one team wins the series before reaching game 7, all others are ignored.
+If one team wins the series before reaching game seven, all others are ignored.
 It is not necessary for the four games to be won consecutively.
 Draws are not permitted, even in sports where they usually would be; play continues until there is a winner.
 This ensures that a series will never require more than seven games.

-The schedule is arranged so that the team with home advantage – the team that had the better regular-season record plays the first game and the decisive seventh game (if necessary) at home.
-Most best-of-seven series follow a "2–3–2" format or a "2–2–1–1–1" format; that is, in a 2–3–2 series, the first two games are played at the home venue of a team with the home-field advantage, the next three games (including Game 5, if necessary) are played at the home of the team without it, and the final two games (if necessary) are played at the home of the team with the advantage.
-In a "2–2–1–1–1" format, the first two games are played at the team with the better record venue, the next two at the team with the worse record, and then alternating venues for the fifth, sixth and seventh games, if necessary.
-An "odd-even" format is used in the postseason tournaments of the Liiga in Finland and the Swedish Hockey League.
+The schedule is arranged so that the team with home advantage—the team that had the better regular-season record plays the first game and the decisive seventh game (if necessary) at home.
+Most best-of-seven series follow a "2–3–2" format or a "2–2–1–1–1" format; that is, in a 2–3–2 series, the first two games are played at the home venue of a team with the home-field advantage (the first "2"), the next three games (the "3", including game 5, if necessary) are played at the home of the team without it, and the final two games (the last "2", if necessary) are played at the home of the team with the advantage.
+In a "2–2–1–1–1" format, the first two games are played at the team with the better record venue (the first "2"), the next two at the team with the worse record (the next "2"), and then alternating venues for the fifth, sixth and seventh games (the next three "1"s), if necessary.
+An "odd–even" format is used in the postseason tournaments of the Liiga in Finland and the Swedish Hockey League.

 Major League Baseball (MLB) has used a best-of-seven format for the League Championship Series since 1985, and for the World Series between 1905 and 1918, and since 1922.
 MLB uses the "2–3–2" format.
+Use of a 2-2-1-1-1 format in baseball would enable teams to only use a few starting pitchers since there is an off day whenever travel to the other team's stadium occurs.
+(There is an off day because of the rule which requires teams to have an off day when traveling from Pacific Time to Eastern Time, and since the postseason is scheduled without knowing the participating teams, it has to account for that possibility.)
+Use of 2-3-2 is considered more fair because teams are forced to use most or all of their starting pitcher rotation.